barryclark/jekyll-now/_posts/2014-10-21-ansible-for-database-management.md

 ## Going Further ##

 More needs to be done.
-Roles and Modules are sparse for specific database management tasks are sparse.
+Roles and modules are sparse for specific database management tasks.
 More work needs to be done to create best practice components that perform every day work.
 For instance, a backup module that allows you to specify cloud files or S3 for your dump.
 Or perhaps a MongoDB module that allows you to simply and predictably rebuild a slave, then make it master.
 Plays built with these components would be simple and powerful.

 ## The future ##
 In the near future, I expect Ansible to become very popular with DBA and DevOps types as they struggle to wrangle cloud sprawl and deal with ever more complex environments.
 Ansible makes is easy to bundle work tasks into playbooks that are easy for people to understand and modify.
 This simplicty is the key, after all we need to focus on the task at hand, not the tools to perform the task.